 - Using a UK keyboard with US layout will cause symbol mismatches (e.g., Shift + 2 will produce

-). - Always match your physical keyboard with the layout selected in your OS for best results.
+@instead of"). - Always match your physical keyboard with the layout selected in your OS for best results.

 Real-World Experience: What It Feels Like to Switch Between UK and US Keyboards